www.healthsciencesforum.com-Its Role And Purpose

 Building Networks, Accessing Resources, and Career Benefits

-Graduate students can maximize their experience by:
+Graduate students can get the most out of their experience by:

-- Engaging directly with presenters and panelists.
+- Get to talk with the presenters and panelists.

-- Joining networking sessions and roundtable discussions.
+- Be a part of networking sessions and join roundtable talks.

 Accessing Events, Recordings, and Published Research